XMaBio/TarHunterL/README.md

 Citation: Ma X. et al. TarHunter, a tool for predicting conserved microRNA targets and target mimics in plants.
 Bioinformatics.
-2017 Dec.
-11
+2018 May 1

 ===============================================================================
                                  Prerequisites